Fruit and Nut

 The selective breeding of walnuts is thought to have begun with the Ancient Greeks.
 The walnut tree was then widely cultivated across Europe and parts of North Africa by the Romans.
 By the Middle Ages, walnuts were cultivated as far north as England.
 During the early 1800s walnuts were taken from England to North America, and this gave rise to the name 'English Walnut'.

 The Black Walnut - Juglans nigra - is native to North America.
 It too produces large edible nuts but these are generally considered inferior to the nuts of Juglans regia.
+Although very cold-hardy, the Black Walnut requires hot summers for the nuts to ripen properly.
+In Ireland, better results will be achieved with selected varieties of the Common Walnut.

 Nowadays cultivation of the walnut takes place in many countries worldwide.
 The annual harvest is around 1.5 million tonnes.
 China is the world's leading producer followed by the USA, Iran and Turkey.
 Within Europe, the main producers are Ukraine, Romania, France and Italy.
 Production of walnuts in England has been in decline since the 18th Century, but continues on a very small scale in a number of counties including Yorkshire, Lincolnshire, Somerset and Devon.
 Although commercial walnut orchards usually have a life expectancy of 60-100 years, in favourable circumstances walnut trees can live for 300 years or more.
 The tree has a short trunk and broad crown.
 Walnut trees have been recorded as producing viable nuts as far north as Altyre, Scotland (east of Inverness and 250km north of Edinburgh) at latitude 57.5º N (see links).